Ink Chemistry: TLC, HPLC, Raman and the Video Spectral Comparator Workflow

 The working principle relies on the fact that different ink formulations, while visually indistinguishable under broadband white illumination, have very different optical properties at specific wavelengths.
 At 254 nm short-wave UV, many ballpoint dye formulations exhibit characteristic quenching (the ink appears dark against a fluorescing paper background) while others exhibit strong luminescence.
 At 365 nm long-wave UV, optical brighteners in paper show strong blue-white fluorescence, while iron-gall ink appears strongly absorbing (dark) because the ferric-tannate complex quenches the paper fluorescence.
 At near-infrared wavelengths around 800 to 1000 nm, carbon-black-based inks (ballpoint blacks, laser toner) remain highly absorbing and appear dark, while many blue ballpoint and gel inks, which are transparent in the IR, become nearly invisible, leaving only the paper texture.

 The Foster and Freeman VSC software logs all examination wavelengths, capture conditions, and image enhancements in a session report that is appended to the case record.
 This audit trail is essential for court purposes: the examiner must be able to demonstrate that the image shown in court is not a post-processing artefact but a faithful representation of the ink's optical properties at a defined wavelength.
+The broader questioned-document context for these examinations, including oblique and transmitted light techniques alongside the VSC, is set out in the detection methods: oblique, transmitted, UV, IR and VSC topic.

 The United States Secret Service (USSS) maintains the International Ink Library, the largest dated reference collection of writing inks in the world.
 As of 2024, the library contains approximately 10,000 ink formulations from manufacturers in the US, Europe, and Asia, each catalogued with its year of introduction to the market and its TLC chromatographic profile.
 The library began in 1968 and has been maintained continuously, which means that for any ink formulation a forensic chemist can match to a reference entry, the Library provides a terminus post quem: the ink cannot have been applied to paper before the year the formulation entered commercial production.

-This is the basis of absolute ink dating, sometimes called formula-year dating or the "not before" approach.
+This is the basis of absolute ink dating, sometimes called formula-year dating or the "not before" method.
 If a 1985-dated contract contains an ink formulation introduced to the market in 1992, the ink on the document is inconsistent with the claimed date of execution: the document is either a forgery or was backdated.
 This approach does not require any knowledge of how ink ages; it requires only a match to a dated reference and is considered scientifically well-established by courts in the US, UK, and EU member states.

 Relative ink aging, by contrast, attempts to estimate the actual age of an ink by measuring chemical changes that occur after deposition.
 The most studied parameter is the phenoxyethanol content of ballpoint ink, which evaporates from the ink film after writing at a rate that depends on storage conditions (temperature, humidity, UV exposure).
-The Aginsky method, developed by Valery Aginsky and disputed by the late USSS chemist Richard Brunelle, attempted to express the ratio of "free" to "total" phenoxyethanol as an age indicator.
+The Aginsky method, developed by Valery Aginsky and disputed by ATF chemist Richard Brunelle, attempted to express the ratio of "free" to "total" phenoxyethanol as an age indicator.
 A vigorous methodological dispute in the late 1990s and early 2000s, culminating in a series of papers in the Journal of Forensic Sciences, established that relative aging is environmentally confounded and cannot reliably establish that an ink was applied within a specific recent period.
 The current scientific consensus, reflected in ENFSI Questioned Documents Working Group guidelines and the SWGDOC standard on ink dating, is that absolute (formula-year) dating is admissible and reliable, while relative aging is inadmissible unless experimental conditions closely replicate the actual document's storage environment.

 In Germany, the BKA uses both the USSS Library and an independently maintained European reference collection.
 The Staatliches Kriminalamt (LKA) laboratories in Bavaria, Hessen, and North Rhine-Westphalia have their own TLC databases cross-referenced against the USSS Library.
 In the UK, questioned-document examiners working under the Forensic Science Regulator's Codes of Practice access the USSS Library through formal collaboration agreements.
 In India, the CFSL document laboratories in New Delhi and Kolkata maintain reference collections of Indian-manufactured inks (Luxor, Camel, Reynolds) alongside access to the USSS Library for imported and branded formulations.